reflectoring/reflectoring.github.io/_posts/2020-02-09-single-responsibility-principle.md

 This article explains the Single Responsibility Principle (SRP): what does it practically mean, when and how to apply it.

-## What does Single Responsibility Principle say?
+## What Does the Single Responsibility Principle Say?
-Single Responsibility Principle may feel a bit vague at first.
+The Single Responsibility Principle may feel a bit vague at first.
 Let's try to deconstruct it and look at what does it actually mean.

-Single Responsibility Principle applies to the software that we develop on different levels: to methods, classes, modules, and services (collectively, I'll call all these things *components* later in this article).
+The Single Responsibility Principle applies to the software that we develop on different levels: to methods, classes, modules, and services (collectively, I'll call all these things *components* later in this article).
 So, on each level, we can phrase the principle like the following:

  - Each method (function) should have a single responsibility.
  - Each class (object) should have a single responsibility.